 For my second trip to Japan, I decided to stay for a full month!
 I spent 3 weeks with my partner covering Tokyo, Kyoto, Sapporo, and Hiroshima.
 When he left for Sydney, I continued on solo, just in Tokyo, and Couchsurfed (free accommo, yay!)

-Japan has a reputation for being one of the most expensive destinations to travel especially when compared to its neighbouring countries.
-I have to say that for me personally, Japan lived up to its reputation… though I am quite confident that I can travel Japan on a tighter budget.
+Japan has a reputation for being one of the most expensive countries to travel in Asia.
+For me, Japan lived up to its reputation but I’m quite confident that I can travel Japan on a tighter budget.
 As I was with my partner for most of this trip and we travel a little faster when together, I spent a lot more during the 3 weeks than I would’ve otherwise.

-So, here is the damage… and some tips to help you save money!
+So, here is the damage… and some tips to save money.

 Apart from the usual expenses for accommodation, food, and transport, I also had to buy a new phone outright on this trip (my Samsung phone died on me!).
-I decided on an iPhone 6 and there went A$885.
-So without including the cost of my phone, I spent a total A$4666 for 4 weeks or A$145 per day.
-This amount includes flights, accommodation, transport, food and shopping (which I didn’t do much of).
+I decided on an iPhone 6 and there went A$885… Without including the cost of my phone, I spent a total A$4666 for 4 weeks or A$145 per day.
+This amount includes flights, transport, accommodation, food and shopping (which I didn’t do much of).

 - Busan to Osaka – Jeju Air – incl.
 15kg luggage – A$88 one way – I flew to Japan from Busan as I was living in South Korea at the time.

 - Tokyo to Athens – Etihad Airways – 1 stopover – A$472 one way – after Japan, I did Europe!

 - Tokyo to Sapporo – Jetstar – direct – A$164 incl. return.